The DEHVILS in the Details: Type Ia Supernova Hubble Residual Comparisons and Mass Step Analysis in the Near-Infrared: Data

 \subsection{Host Galaxy Masses}

 We obtain estimates for host galaxy masses, $M_*$, from optical photometry following \citet{Taylor11}.
-Using optical $g$- and $i$-band photometry from both the Sloan Digital Sky Survey \citep[SDSS DR18;][]{SDSSDR18} and from Pan-STARRS1 \citep[PS1;][]{Chambers16,Flewelling20} and $K$-band photometry from 2MASS, we obtain a mass estimate for all 47 SN host galaxies.
+Using optical $g$- and $i$-band photometry from both the Sloan Digital Sky Survey \citep[SDSS DR18;][]{SDSSDR18} and from Pan-STARRS1 \citep[PS1;][]{Chambers16,Flewelling20} and $K$-band photometry from 2MASS as a crosscheck, we obtain a mass estimate for all 47 SN host galaxies.
 Details on how we obtain these mass estimates are provided in Appendix~\ref{appendix:obtaining_masses}.

 In order to validate the use of these masses, we analyze and compare results from a second set of mass estimates calculated using \texttt{Prospector} \citep{Leja17,Johnson21}.
-We use aperture-matched photometry from the ultraviolet to the NIR and fit these data with the \texttt{Prospector}-$\alpha$ model with non-parametric star-formation history.
+We use aperture-matched photometry from the ultraviolet to the NIR and fit these data with the \texttt{Prospector}-$\alpha$ model with non-parametric star formation history.
 We train the SBI$++$ emulator on simulated photometry modeled after measurements from archival galaxy survey data for speed enhancements \citep{Wang23}.
 Our full spectral energy distribution (SED) fitting pipeline/web application will be published in McGill et al.~(in prep.).
-We find that the masses from \texttt{Prospector} are largely consistent with the masses from \citet{Taylor11} and the resulting mass step values are comparable.
+We find that the masses from \texttt{Prospector} are largely consistent with the masses from \citet{Taylor11} (RMS of their differences is 0.18 dex), and the resulting mass step values are comparable.
 We compare the two sets of mass estimates and discuss their differences in Appendix~\ref{appendix:comparing_masses}, but we use the masses estimated following \citet{Taylor11} in the rest of this analysis.

-\section{Simulations and Data Preparation}
+\section{Simulations and data preparation}